-Here is a list of exercises that you can engage in to fight hypertension.
+Here is a list of exercises you can use to fight hypertension.

-3. Strength training: Strength training can be essential when you are fighting hypertension.
+3. Strength training: Strength training can be essential to fight hypertension.
 Because strength training burns calories quickly, that makes it an effective way to reduce hypertension.
 A bonus is that strength training improves joints and bones.

-4. Stretching: Stretching while having high blood pressure can be helpful as it makes you flexible and allows the flow of blood in your veins.
+4. Stretching: Stretching with high blood pressure can be helpful as it makes you flexible and allows blood to flow in your veins.
 Also, it relieves body pain and helps you to avoid injuries.

 How often should you perform exercises?

 The first tip is not to not overdo it, especially when starting.
-You must start slow and go steady on your exercise routine.
+Instead, you must begin to slow down and go steady on your exercise routine.

-I advise you to engage in strength training two or three times a week to allow for muscle repair.
+I advise you to use strength training twice a week to allow for muscle repair.

-It’s best if you consult your doctor before starting a workout program to fight hypertension.
-Also, to get better results, stay on a healthy diet that leads to better weight management.
-Cutting down on dietary sodium and certain meats while exercising gets your blood pressure under control quicker.
+It’s best to consult your doctor before starting a workout program to fight hypertension.
+Also, to get better results, stay on a healthy diet that leads to better weight management—cutting down on dietary sodium and certain meats.
+In contrast, exercising gets your blood pressure under control more quickly.